katjakay/katjakay/README.md

 <h1 align="left">Hi 👋, I'm Katja Sabando</h1>
 <p>I'm a frontend developer based in Vienna, Austria, with a passion for designing and building beautiful, responsive web applications.
 With a background in graphic design, I bring a keen eye for aesthetics and a user-centered approach to my development work.

 <h3 align="left">Connect with me:</h3>
+I'm always interested in connecting with other developers and designers, so feel free to reach out to me via [email](katja.sabando@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/katjasabando/).

+Thanks for checking out my profile!
 <p align="left">
 <a href="https://twitter.com/katjakay" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="katjakay" height="30" width="40" /></a>
 </p>